Chihui8199/CZ4031-Project-1/README.md

 # Running the code
 All experiments in the project requirements are pre-written in the main function
 1. To specify the disk size to be used.
 The disk size should be between 200-500MB
+2. To specify the experiment you will like to run

 ## Prerequisites
 1. Any recent version of java, Java8 and above. <br>